lim147/CS1XA3/Assign3/README.md

 For specific rules of simplification, check the file `SimpRules.log`

-Note for expressions:
+##### Notice for expressions:

-Because of the class methods defination, `simplify` works the same time while expressions are being written.
+Because of the class method defination, `simplify` works the same time while expressions are being written.
 So please use the brackets when you want to calculate some items together, or it would probably mess up the order.